open-contracting-extensions/ocds_project_extension/README.md

 This extension adds a `project` object to the `planning` object to describe the infrastructure or Public-Private Partnership (PPP) project to which the contracting process is related.

-The identifier for the infrastructure or PPP project to which a contracting process is related ought to be disclosed using the `planning/project/id` field.
+The identifier for the infrastructure or PPP project to which a contracting process is related ought to be disclosed using the `planning.project.id` field.

-The `planning/budget/projectID` field ought not be used to disclose the identifier for an infrastructure or PPP project.
+The `planning.budget.projectID` field ought not be used to disclose the identifier for an infrastructure or PPP project.
 This field is used to disclose the identifier for a project in the national budget to which the contracting process is related.
 Since projects in the national budget might include many individual infrastructure projects, it is necessary to disclose these identifiers separately.

 This extension must be used with the [Location](https://extensions.open-contracting.org/en/extensions/location/master/) extension.